dottedmag/ppow/README.md

 ```

 There is a special "@shell" variable that determines which shell is used to
 execute commands.
-Valid values are `modd` (the default), `bash`, `sh` and
+Valid values are `bash`, `sh` (the default) and
 `powershell`.
 This variable is set as follows:

 ```
 @shell = bash
 ```

-Avoid using the `@shell` variable if you can - using the built-in shell ensures
-that `modd.conf` files remain portable across platforms.

 # Desktop Notifications

-When the **-n** flag is specified, modd sends anything sent to *stderr* from any
+When the **-n** flag is specified, ppow sends anything sent to *stderr* from any
 prep command that exits abnormally to a desktop notifier.
-Since modd commands
+Since ppow commands
 are shell scripts, you can redirect or manipulate output to entirely customise
 what gets sent to notifiers as needed.